 Visit these 15 unique and fun Northern Virginia small towns for local flavor, classic Main Streets, outdoor adventures, and interesting history.
 These walkable towns in Virginia all offer plenty of interesting things to do and see during your visit.
-Explore our favorite small towns in Northern Virginia, perfect for a day trip from Washington DC.
-Or plan a weekend getaway or longer road trip with our guides to Virginia regions from the Chesapeake Bay to Southwest Virginia.
+Many of the best small towns in Virginia are right here in the DC area, perfect for a day trip or an easy getaway.

 Below are tips on the parks, restaurants, wineries, breweries, historic sites, and more places to visit in each of the Northern Virginia small towns on our list.
 We also link to scenic drives you can follow to reach your destination.
 These towns offer year-round activities, so bookmark our list and visit them all.